elixir-crawly/crawly/docs/README.md

 ```

 The result of running the command above is a list of elements which
-contain herf attribute of links selected with
+contain href attribute of links selected with
 `a.category-block-heading__title` css selector.
-These URLs can will be
+These URLs will be
 used in order to feed Crawly with requests to follow.

 In order to find the proper CSS selectors to use, you might find
-useful opening the target page from the shell in your web browse.
+useful opening the target page from the shell in your web browser.
 You
 can use your browser developer tools to inspect the HTML and come up
 with a selector.

-Now lets navigate to one of the homebase's product pages and extract
+Now let's navigate to one of the Homebase product pages and extract
 data from it.

 ```